Mikastiv/ft_containers-terminator/README.md

 This tester tracks allocations/dealloctions as well as construction/destruction calls.

-Leaks are tracked and bad use of ```Allocator::construct/Allocator::destroy```.
+Leaks are tracked and bad use of ```Allocator::construct/Allocator::destroy``` (The 2nd template parameter).
 Construct calls on initialized memory is a bug because the destructor of T will NOT be called.
 Also, destroy calls on uninitialized memory is also a bug because its calling a destructor on garbage values.

 For example, consider this struct: <br/>
 ```